Crucible (video game)

 Crucible was a free-to-play multiplayer third-person shooter developed and published by Relentless Studios, a subsidiary of Amazon Game Studios.
 It is Amazon's first major original title published by their gaming division, which had previously focused on tablet games.
 It became available for download on May 20, 2020, for Windows, after having been in development since 2014.
 The game returned to a closed beta status on June 30, 2020.
 On October 9, 2020, Relentless Studios announced that development would be discontinued within one month.

 Gameplay

-Crucible was a hero shooter, similar to Overwatch or Team Fortress 2.
-Different playable characters, referred to as "hunters", impact which abilities players have.
-Matches were played in teams, meaning that players had to coordinate in order to ensure that their hunters' weaknesses are shored up by the others' strengths.
-The first team to complete the game mode's objective would win.
+Crucible was a hero shooter game.
+Different playable characters, referred to as "hunters", impacted which abilities players had.
+Matches were team-based player versus player competitions, and the Alpha Hunters, Harvester Command, and Heart of Hives game modes all included player versus environment elements as well.
+Unlike other hero shooter games, there were no dedicated healer or tank characters, requiring all players to search for healing items during matches.

 Release

-Because of COVID-19 the game experienced a remote launch without any in-person events.
 At launch, the game was in "pre-season" to allow developers to finetune the gaming experience.